mfsjr/manifold-dx/README.md

 # Manifold-dx for React

-The goal here is to provide Flux mechanics similar to those of Redux, while providing the ease of use of MobX.
+The goal here is to provide Flux mechanics similar to Redux, offering developers something much simpler to use, where they never have to define action ID's, action objects or creators, reducers, etc.

-We get the job done by applying new, TypeScript-first data-driven design approaches.
+The main tools Redux uses are immutability and functional programming.
+TypeScript allows us to implement Flux differently, using strongly typed data structures and generics, offering a hugely simplified developer experience.

 ### The Basic Idea
 There are two key capabilities that TypeScript provides that we take advantage of.

-1. We can write type-safe, generic updates, that enforce valid property names and value types:
+1. **Generics** We can write type-safe, generic updates, that enforce valid property names and value types:
 	```typescript jsx
 	function update<T, K extends keyof T>(object: T, propertyName: string, newValue: K): void {
 	  object[propertyName] = newValue;